-Same goes to the elements of the dial: the hands and the hour markers are large enough to accommodate lots of Superluminova to make the watch more readable deep under water.
-Frankly, I doubt that any of these timekeepers will ever see anything more breathtaking than a swimming pool (it will probably be just too expensive to be used as a tool watch by anybody but James Bond and Mr. Bond currently prefers Omegas to any other brand, Swiss or Japanese), but it is a pleasure to know that in case of an emergency you won’t have to worry about your timekeeper’s mechanism being ruined by salt water.
+The same goes for the elements of the dial: the hands and the hour markers are large enough to accommodate lots of Superluminova to make the watch more readable deep underwater.
+Frankly, I doubt that any of these timekeepers will ever see anything more breathtaking than a swimming pool (it will probably be just too expensive to be used as a tool watch by anybody but James Bond and Mr. Bond currently prefers Omegas to any other brand, Swiss or Japanese), but it is a pleasure to know that in case of an emergency you won’t have to worry about your timekeeper’s mechanism being ruined by saltwater.

 On the other hand, the GP03300-based caliber that powers this watch is not only robust and reliable but is also equipped with an efficient system of winding so, given that your watch didn’t completely run out of juice in your drawer, it will probably start getting its power back as soon as you put it on your wrist, so the nightmare mentioned above is highly unlikely.

 I would even dare say that a self-winding watch doesn’t need a power reserve indicator, although having one is nice.